sunho001215/sunho001215.github.io/_pages/about.md

 ======
 I hold a Bachelor's degree in Mechanical Engineering and System Semiconductor Engineering for AI from Seoul National University.
 Currently, I'm fulfilling my civic duty by serving as a social service agent, an alternative to traditional military service in South Korea.
 My academic interests span a range of topics including robotics, autonomous driving, real-time systems, and cyber-physical systems, with a particular focus on system safety.
 I am currently wishing to study abroad for a Ph.D.
 Degree.

-A condensed version of my CV is also available here(sk-cf.pdf).
+A condensed version of my CV is also available here<br/><pdf src='/files/sk-cv.pdf'>.